wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 The usage of `LAContext` has the following limitations:

 - It's effective from iOS 11 because on the older operating systems the context doesn't support essential properties, such as `localizedReason`.
 - Don't alter `interactionNotAllowed` property.
-If you do, then the internal SDK implementation rejects the context and reports user cancel error.
+If you do, then the internal SDK implementation rejects the context and the biometry cancel is reported.

+Be aware that PowerAuth automatically invalidates the application provided `LAContext` after use.
+This is because once the context is successfully evaluated then it can be used for a quite long time to fetch the data protected with the biometry with no prompt displayed.
+The exact time of validity is undocumented, but our experiments show that iOS prompts for biometric authentication after more than 5 minutes.

+If you plan to pre-authorize `LAContext` and use it for multiple biometry signature calculations in a row, then please consider the following things first:

+- Make sure that you make context invalid once it's no longer needed.
+- Multiple signatures in a row could be problematic from the PSD2 legislative perspective.
+- It would be difficult to prove that the user authorized the request if your application contains a bug and do the signature on the user's behalf or with the wrong context.

+If you still insist to re-use `LAContext` then you have to alter `PowerAuthKeychainConfiguration` and set `invalidateLocalAuthenticationContextAfterUse` to `false`.

 ## Activation Removal